 Dharane pork Thukpa is a pork broth in a Dharane style.
-Found in several restaurants of Dharan, Dharane pork Thukpa is a blend of Tibetan and Nepali culture.
+Found in several restaurants in Dharan, Dharane pork Thukpa is a blend of Tibetan and Nepali cultures.
 Dharan is located in the Sunsari district, which is a scenic town across the Sapta Koshi River.

 Explore Eastern Nepal by visiting Dharan, and do not forget to try the flavorsome Dharane pork Thukpa as you delve into the natural beauty of Dharan.

 Avocado is gaining popularity as a fruit with many health benefits.
 As the demand for avocados increased, the production of avocados increased in Dhankuta, and now Dhankuta is called the ‘Avocado Capital’.